BenOvermyer/benovermyer.com/content/kb/people.md

 title: "People"
 date: 2020-08-28T17:26:37-05:00
 draft: false
-description: This is a list of people whose online writings inspire or inform me.
+description: "People of interest"
 ---
+This page is a list of people I think are interesting.

+## Online Authors

 This is a list of people whose online writings inspire or inform me.

 * [Amit Patel](https://www.redblobgames.com/) - game design, boolean algebra, procedural generation